philippe-lemaire/cairn-eo/cairn-srd.md

 Damage that reduces a target's HP below zero decreases a target's FOR by the amount remaining.
 They must then make a FOR save to avoid **critical damage**.
 Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.

-Any PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
+Any Ludantaj Karacteroj that suffers critical damage cannot do anything but crawl weakly, grasping for life.
 If given aid and rest, they will stabilize.
 If left untreated, they die within the hour.

 ### Ability Score Loss

-If a PC's FOR is reduced to 0, they die.
+If a Ludantaj Karacteroj's FOR is reduced to 0, they die.
 If their LER is reduced to 0, they are paralyzed.
 If their VOL is reduced to 0, they are delirious.
 Complete LER and VOL loss renders the character unable to act until they are restored through extended rest or by extraordinary means.

 ### Scars

-When damage to a PC reduces their HP to exactly 0, they are sometimes changed irrevocably.
+When damage to a Ludantaj Karacteroj reduces their HP to exactly 0, they are sometimes changed irrevocably.
 See the [**Scars**](/cairn-srd#scars-1) table for more.

 ### Unconsciousness & Death